dominik-lenda/creative-scala-template/notes.md

 Type tags are at run-time, not types.
 Tags can be ommited to make programs efficient (type erasure).

+Types are a property of expressions so you can determine type of expression when its evaluation leads to error at run-time.

 # Recap

 Scala has expressions, values and types.
 Evaluation turns expressions into values.
 Evaluation is preceeded by compilation, which performs type-checking.

+# Literal expressions

+The simplest expressions are literals such as `3` or `"Strings of strings"` A literal evalutes to itself.

+# Objects

+Object is a grouping of data and operations.
+All values are objects.
+Example:
+`2` is an object.
+Data is 2 and operations are `+, -`, etc.

+Operations on objects are called methods.

+Syntax to call methods:
+`expression.method` or operator style such as `2 + 1` (`2.+(1)`)